AREAS OF FOCUS

 Therapy focuses on slowing these patterns down, understanding what drives them, and building greater clarity and steadiness in relationship decisions.

-• Emotional withdrawal during conflict
+• anger or withdrawal during conflict or vulnerability

-• Repeated unstable or confusing relationships
+• repeated unstable or emotionally intense relationships

-• Difficulty trusting your own reactions
+• difficulty trusting your own feelings or reactions

-• Repetitive fantasy cycles
+• repetitive fantasy or pornography cycles

 Cultural and Community Contexts